 Certified in Risk and Information Systems Control (CRISC) Training Course

 The Certified in Risk and Information Systems Control (CRISC) Training Course is designed to provide thorough preparation to ensure you pass the ISACA CRISC examination at the first attempt.
-This three-day course offers the perfect revision and preparation for the CRISC exam, which is scheduled in June and December every year.
+Full details of this course, together with dates and venues, can be found on the CRISC Training Course page.

 As preparation is the essential ingredient to passing the CRISC examination, we strongly recommend that all delegates purchase the CRISC Exam and Study Guides prior to taking the relevant course.
 IT Governance is the exclusive approved reseller of ISACA publications in the UK and all titles are available from our dedicated ISACA Certification Bookstore.